What can custom CSS do?

 1. Identify Chameleon Elements

-We recommending using the Elements panel in Chrome's Developer tool to inspect elements, and identify the css style properties you should use.
+Identify the selectors you want to target (use links in list above), or by using the Elements panel in Chrome's Developer tool to inspect elements, and identify the CSS style properties you should use.

 2. Edit / test the CSS in browser

 We suggest that you first change the CSS locally within your browser, from within the Developer Tools, so you can confirm that the observed style is as you expected.

 You may need to specify element styles with an

 3. Add styles to CSS input field

 Once you're satisfied, you can then add this code into the CSS input field within the Styling section.

 💡 Tip: The example modal to the right of the Chameleon Editor Sidebar previews your current style, and should update automatically.
 If your expected changes do not appear, review your CSS to ensure it's targeting the correct element